MostafaRastegar/mr-gulp/README.md

 gulp start
 ```

-after use `gulp start`, open your project on localhost:8080 in default web browser
+after use `gulp start` on terminal, open your project on localhost:8080 in default web browser